pzelmanski/pzelmanski.github.io/_posts/2020-5-21-3-sql-in-fsharp-interactive.md

 categories: "FSharp F# jetbrains rider interactive fsx"
 ---

+Running Sql commands directly from F# interactive within rider is a bit problematic.
+I've spent a few hours trying to do this, and I feel like it's way more complicated than it could be.

 # How to use SqlClient in F# interactive using packet and rider on .NET Core 3.1

-Running Sql commands directly from F# interactive within rider is a bit problematic.
 Prerequisities:
 1. Locally installed SQL Server.
     * Doesn't need to be installed locally, but you need any SQL Server instance